HSK Global Test Dates (2022) for Internet & Paper-based HSK Tests

 How often your test center gives the HSK at your level depends on their funding and on how popular the test is in your region/country, so double-check with your test center to see your available test dates.

-Your HSK test score will be available online at the HSK website two weeks after the test date, with the exceptions of the test dates before the Chinese New Year and National Day Holiday.
-For these two tests, the release of score reports will be postponed by another week.
+Your HSK test score will be available online at the HSK website two weeks after the test date, with the exception of the test date before the Chinese New Year.
+For this test, the release of score reports will be postponed by another week.

 The physical test report, on the other hand, will be sent to your test center 1-2 months after the test date, and you should be notified either by email or telephone for a pickup.

-The paper-based HSK is given 12 times per year.
+The paper-based HSK is given 11 times in 2022.
 Like the internet-based HSK, the test dates always fall on weekends.

 (Some test centers offer the paper-based tests on every single date, while some only offer them on selected dates.
 Always be sure to check with your test center to make sure you can take the test when you need to.)